 Fort Wayne’s contribution to the arts has grown by leaps and bounds in recent years, and a big part of that explosion has come alongside the higher profile of Sweetwater on the world stage.

 As Sweetwater and its hometown have come to be the gear capital of the world, it’s only right that GearFest, the annual celebration of music and all the tools needed to make it, has grown too and is now highly anticipated by musicians and music fans alike.
+The Personal Touch

 The origins of GearFest, now in its 18th year, stemmed from the somewhat impersonal nature of interstate commerce.
 Sweetwater Founder and CEO Chuck Surack wanted to change that dynamic.